pierre-rouleau/pel/doc/imenu-support.rst

 Python
 ------

-The imenu variables are not bound at first: the are all nil.
+The imenu variables are not bound at first: they are all nil.

 However, the variable ``py-imenu-generic-expression`` is set by the Emacs distributed copy of python-mode.el: